IL License Number: 104.017181

-At Holda Construction in the Northwest Suburbs of Chicago, we often encounter homes with attic condensation issues.
+At Holda Roofing & Siding in the Northwest Suburbs of Chicago, we often encounter homes with attic condensation issues.
 Understanding the symptoms, causes, and prevention methods is crucial for maintaining the integrity and health of your home.

 In this blog, we take a look at some past projects and delve into these issues to help you protect your property and ensure a comfortable living environment.